Prolapse Treatment Options

 Case Study: FemiCushion's Effective Results

 A recent independent study on FemiCushion conducted by the Urology Department at the University of Campinas in São Paulo, Brazil, and published in the Pelviperineology journal showed effective results in women aged 60 to 79 who used the prolapse support device three months in a row.
-Symptoms that showed the greatest improvements were:
+Improvements were found in lessening or decreasing:

 - Pain or discomfort in the lower abdomen